the Bible – God’s Word

 C. Unity in the Bible

 In the New Testament Peter and John were fisherman; Matthew was a tax collector; Paul was a highly-trained Rabbi and Luke his companion was a doctor.
-The authors penned the biblical texts in different languages, from three different continents and from varied personal settings which include a palace, a tent and a prison!
+Theses authors penned the biblical texts in different languages, from three different continents and from varied personal settings which include a palace, a tent and a prison!

 These examples provide just a small glimpse into the amazing unity and continuity found in the Bible.
 In closing, it can be said that a book given to us by God would be expected to display a very unique unity and continuity, and as we examine the Bible closely we find it to be just such a book!
+Please continue to the next page as we explore the astonishing fulfillment of Old Testament prophecy found in the Bible.